rioj7/vscode-file-templates/README.md

 * Some frameworks name the file in a certain way based on the directory stored or the class defined in the file.
 * Add a date somewhere in the filename
 * Use `date` and `input` variables to create part of the directories in the path
+* create a template for `.vscode/settings.json`, `.vscode/tasks.json` or `.vscode/launch.json` and specify the path relative to the workspace.

 Example 1: